RobWalt/codeberg-cli/README.md

 ## I. Cargo

-The easiest way to install the `cod` command is using cargo.
+The easiest way to install the `berg` command is using cargo.
 (If you haven't installed rust/cargo yet, take a look [here](https://doc.rust-lang.org/cargo/getting-started/installation.html))

 ### I.I.
 Cargo Build (from source)

-Clone the repo and install `cod` with
+Clone the repo and install `berg` with

 ```sh
 cargo install --path .